Skip to content

 Authentication & Authorization

-Konfigo supports three authentication providers: OpenID Connect, JWT Bearer, and SAML 2.0.
+Konfigo supports four authentication providers: OpenID Connect, JWT Bearer, SAML 2.0, and Local (username/password).
 The provider is selected by a single Authentication.Provider key — everything else is read from the corresponding configuration subsection.

 How provider selection works